sweattep/modern_quotes/README.md

 >Normally this is when we make those types stupid a-- trades and then somebody comes and then everything messes up.

+>Everything must change for everything to remain the same.

 >The team needs the tools to build a system of longevity, and to break out of a survival mode in which there seem to be few survivors.

 >I'd rather be someone's shot of whiskey, than everyone's cup of tea